claps-dev/claps.dev/README.md

 # Claps.dev

-We help you fund the creators and projects you appreciate with cryptocurrencies.
+Help you funding the creators and projects you appreciate with crypto currencies.